KasparEtter/ef1p/pages/internet/internet.md

 This can be an electric signal over a copper wire, light over an optical fiber or an electromagnetic wave through space.
-The node on the other end of the link, typically a router, removes the headers of the link layer, determines on the network layer on which link to forward the packet, and then wraps the packet according to the protocol spoken on that link.
+The node on the other end of the link, typically a router, removes the header of the link layer, determines on the network layer on which link to forward the packet, and then wraps the packet according to the protocol spoken on that link.
 Link layer protocols typically detect [bit errors](https://en.wikipedia.org/wiki/Bit_error) caused by noise, interference, distortion and faulty synchronization.
-If several devices want to send a packet over the same medium at the same time, the signals collide and the packets have to be retransmitted after a randomly chosen [backoff period](https://en.wikipedia.org/wiki/Exponential_backoff).
+If several devices want to send a packet over the same medium at the same time, the signals collide and the packets must be retransmitted after a randomly chosen [backoff period](https://en.wikipedia.org/wiki/Exponential_backoff).

 <details markdown="block">